-We conducted inspections of 17 playgrounds in Bronx.
+We conducted inspection of 33 playgrounds in Queens.
 Our assessment of the features for the playgrounds was based on the "Parks Inspection Program Standards" manual.
-A review of the most current PIP Site Inspection Reports for these 17 playgrounds indicated that our observations of the condition of the playgrounds generally matched the results from PIP's inspectors2.
+A review of the most current PIP Site Inspection Reports for these 33 playgrounds indicated that our observations of the condition of the playgrounds generally matched the results from PIP's inspectors2.
 Further, we found that PIP's playground inspections were generally well documented and inspection results were properly communicated to the appropriate authorities.
 For example, the hazardous conditions we found during our park inspections that were also noted by the PIP inspectors and referred to as IAs were conveyed to the Borough Chief of Operations and the First Deputy Commissioner of the Agency by OMP immediately following its inspection of the playground.

 Additionally, at the conclusion of each inspection round, OMP presents a summary report to Borough officials including the Borough Commissioner and Chief of Operations at a biweekly meeting with the detailed evaluation of each failing site.
 The summary report also contains pictures of hazardous or unacceptable conditions observed.
 These hazardous conditions, such as sharp and protruding bolts on benches and trip hazards on paved surfaces and sidewalks, are noted by the PIP inspectors as needing "Immediate Attention."
-There are two levels of "Immediate Attention" hazardous conditions, "Priority One" and "Priority Two."
-According to the PIP Standards manual, "All Immediate Attentions must be corrected by the end of the
+There are two levels of "Immediate Attention" hazardous conditions, "Priority One"3 and "Priority Two."4 According to the PIP Standards manual, "All Immediate Attentions must be corrected by the end of the following round.
+This allows a typical 2-4 weeks for the resolution of the IA."
+All Immediate Attentions noted by PIP during the inspection rounds are tracked by OMP and followed up on by